AMLab-Amsterdam/Manuals/das5.md

 to get node X.

+To retain a reserved node, you keep the srun command open (e.g. in a `tmux` session).
+If you need more connections to the node, you can `ssh node403` into it from the headnode (e.g. fs2 or fs4).

 ## Home folder

 The homefolder is backed-up every day this is why you are asked to keep your data on